umbc-cmsc478/spring2024/README.md

 the UMBC Directory. -->

-Especially for computer science classes, there are generally questions about what is and is not allowed.
+Especially for computer science classes, there are generally questions about what is and is not alloThu.
 You are encouraged to discuss the subject matter and assignments with others.
 The Campuswire discussion board provides a great forum for this.
 However, you may not write or complete assignments for another student; allow another student to write or complete your assignments; pair program; copy someone else’s work; or allow your work to be copied. **(This list is not inclusive.)**